fssg

 {{IF_EXT: md}}

-<p>This content was originally a Markdown file.</p>
+<p>This content was originally Markdown.</p>

 {{ELIF_EXT: html}}

-<p>This content was originally an HTML file.</p>
+<p>This content was originally HTML.</p>

 {{ELSE_EXT}}